Brief description of list of tension members posts -part 2.

 How to get an Effective area for a staggered bolted angle?

-This is the 13th post of the Tension Member’s Posts which includes two solved problems.
-The first is How to get an Effective area for a staggered bolted angle. the second solved problem is how to find the service load capacity of a given bolted staggered angle.
-The next image is for the second solved problem.
+This is the thirteenth post in the Tension Member’s Posts, which includes two solved problems.
+The first problem is how to Determine the Effective Area for a Staggered Bolted Angle.
+The second solved problem is determining the service load capacity of a particular bolted staggered angle.
+The following image represents the first solved problem.

 This is the link to post 9d: How to get an Effective area for a staggered bolted angle?